replicatedhq/replicated-docs/docs/enterprise/status-viewing-details.md

 import AggregateStatus from "../partials/status-informers/_aggregateStatus.mdx" import AggregateStatusIntro from "../partials/status-informers/_aggregate-status-intro.mdx"

-# Viewing Status Details
+# Viewing Application Status Details in the Admin Console

 This topic describes how to view the status of an application on the Replicated KOTS Admin Console dashboard.
 It also describes how Replicated KOTS collects and aggregates the application status.

 ## View Status Details

 The application status displays on the dashboard of the Admin Console.
 Viewing the status details can be helpful for troubleshooting.